underscoreio/shapeless-guide/src/pages/representations/products.md

 such as mapping, filtering, and concatenating lists.
 We'll discuss these in more detail in Part II.

-The behaviour described above isn't magic.
+The behaviour we get from `HLists` isn't magic.
 We could have achieved all of this functionality using `(A, B)` and `Unit` as alternatives to `::` and `HNil`.
-However, there is an advantage in keeping our representation types separate from the types used in our applications.
+However, there is an advantage in keeping our representation types separate from the semantic types used in our applications.
 `HList` provides this separation.

 ### Switching representations using *Generic*